SageAlexander/finalproject/README.md

 This project was made possible by data from the Wall Street Journal, [Where it Pays to Attend College; Salaries by College and College Degree Program](https://www.kaggle.com/wsj/college-salaries/) and Payscale, Inc.

 My google sheets spreadsheet can be found [here.](https://docs.google.com/spreadsheets/d/1mSPW5yizGISr7Jcihzyeh2KGPuX2E4rtufE7YaNjahE/edit?usp=sharing)
-Before I started, I froze and bolded the header row.
-On the College Type spreadsheet, I added a column for TYPE of school for ease of pivot tables.
+Before I started, I froze and bolded the header row for each of the sheets.
+On the salaries by College Type spreadsheet, I added a column for TYPE of school.

 #### QUESTIONS:
 *1. Are liberal arts colleges doorways to higher earning potential compared to other school types?*